T-Fei-Technologies/gta-stores/README.md

 Drift Devils Mechanic's Pricing Sheet
 Live at: https://pricing-sheet.driftdevilsmechanics.com/

-Made for some of my mechanic friends on the Stellar Roleplay GTA Five-M server, 4M is a quick and handy worksheet for mechanics to use for calculate charges when doing repairs/upgrades.
+Initially made for some of my mechanic friends on the [Stellar Roleplay](https://www.stellargaming.gg) GTA Five-M server, gta-stores is a quick and handy worksheet for mechanics to use for calculate charges when doing repairs/upgrades.
 Now it supports stores in general and not just mechanics.
 An easy way to keep a running total for big orders or if you just hate mathing things.